 One great thing about working with resin is that once it is cured, it's really easy to keep clean.
 We love that!
 Before you start, you might want to take a look at different kinds of marble ideas on our Pinterest Board for inspiration.

-If you are using a different epoxy resin other than ArtResin, you may get different results so just be aware of that.
+If you are using a different resin other than ArtResin, you may get different marble effect results so just be aware of that.

 Make sure you read the manufacturers directions before starting any project.
 This is very important because not all resins are the same.
 Epoxy resin brands have different mixing ratios, cure times and safety precautions.

-Gather up your supplies and have everything ready before starting this tutorial.
+Gather up your supplies and have everything ready before starting this marble effect in resin tutorial.
 You can find the supplies and materials that we used in this faux marble tutorial in our Amazon store here.

 Use resin in a clean, lint-free and pet hair-free room.
 If you are worried that dust or something might land on your piece while it is curing, then you might want to cover it with a box after your pour.
 Just make sure nothing is touching the actual surface if you are covering it while it cures.

-The piece I made in this tutorial was set in a clean room with the door shut.
+The piece made in this tutorial was set in a clean room with the door shut.

-Step 2: Find a surface that you are going to use for the backdrop.
-Some ideas are leftover sheetrock from a construction site (go and ask if they have any pieces leftover), wood, or artist panels.
+Some ideas for finding a piece to faux marble include leftover sheetrock from a construction site (go and ask if they have any pieces leftover), wood, or artist panels.
 For this video tutorial, we are using a piece of wood from an old table that we grabbed at our local thrift store.
-It worked perfectly for this!
+It worked perfectly for this marble effect!

-Step 4: Give the piece two coats of white acrylic paint.
-Let dry completely before going to the next step.
+Let it dry completely before going to the next step.

-Step 5: Prepare and measure how much resin you will need.
-Decide if you want your resin to drip over the sides, or you can tape all around the edges for a pour that will pool.
+Decide if you want your marble resin to drip over the sides, or you can tape all around the edges for a pour that will pool.
 For this DIY we are measuring an amount of resin that will cover the whole piece but not drip too much.
 ArtResin has a calculator on their website that's really helpful.

-*Do not add more than 6-8% of color to resin or it will not cure properly
+*Do not add more than 6-8% of resin pigment to resin or it will not cure properly

-Step 11: Pour in the marble veins.
-Start with the metallic silver and pour very thin lines up and down the surface.
-Move these lines around with your heat gun until they are dispersed to soften the lines.
+To get the marble effect, you will want to start with the metallic silver and pour very thin lines up and down the surface.
+Move these lines around with your heat gun until they are dispersed to soften the lines to further enhance this marble effect.
 The metallic color will start to bleed into the white making it more realistic.

 You will want to do this every 20 minutes or so until the resin stops dripping.
 It will get thicker and thicker until it completely sets.